 Let’s face it…busy hands make quiet mouths.
 Have some simple toys at the kids placesetting to keep them occupied.
 Restaurants do this all the time…usually with crayons and a coloring sheet but I’ve got a boy and he couldn’t care less about coloring.
 The best favor I have seen is a small piece of plasticine clay.
 It kept two boys busy for over an hour.
 Plasticine doesn’t make a mess and it is gender neutral.

-If coloring does keep your kids quiet, by all means have some coloring sheets ready for them at their placesetting.
-Do a Google Images search for “Passover Coloring Pages” to find a plethora of sheets to choose from.
+If coloring does keep your kids quiet (and it is allowed in your observance), by all means have some Passover-related coloring sheets ready for them at their place setting.

 HAGGADAH with PICTURES